blockmason/link-workshop-tor/activity3/activity3.md

 ```
 which matches our Link Ethereum default account!

 **Congrats!
-You have successfully deployed the Ownership contract to the Link private network and setup the Link APIs which we'll use in our Collectible Stamps App in the next activity!**
+You have successfully deployed the Ownership contract to the Link private network and setup the Link APIs which we'll use in our Collectible Stamps App in activity 4!**